 Upon reaching 150,000 meters, he detaches them and activates his secondary boosters.
 After he makes it to the target elevation of 200,000 meters, he disengages from his attachments and flies off to the compromised SDF-1 satellite.

-Shortly afterwards, the Zodiac beast called Aquarius (its name is never uttered here) unleashes its missiles.
-Fortunately, Iron Man manages to protect himself with powerful Repulsor Beams.
+Shortly afterwards, the Zodiac beast called Aquarius (its name is never uttered here, by the way) unleashes its missiles.
+Fortunately, Iron Man manages to protect himself with some powerful Repulsor Beams.

 During the commotion however, Aquarius managed to disappear from sight.
 Iron Man tries to locate his target, but he falls prey to a sneak attack as it entraps him with its tendrils and severs his communication before trapping him inside itself.